midnightntwrk/midnight-architecture/adrs/0018-compact-syntax-changes.md

 Compact is marketed as "TypeScript-inspired" or "TypeScript-based".
 There are several good reasons to make the language like TypeScript:

-* Developers who are used to reading TypeScript will find it easy to read Compact code.
+* Developers who are used to reading TypeScript will find it easier to read Compact code.

 * Developers who write both Compact and TypeScript code will find low friction